jinyuchen6768/luxor-bid/README.md

 ### How We'd Keep Things Running Smoothly

-**Real-time Monitoring**: We'd set up tools like Vercel Analytics (since we're using Next.js) or New Relic to watch response times, error rates, and overall performance.
+**Real-time Monitoring**: We'd set up tools like Vercel Analytics (since we're using Next.js)  to watch response times, error rates, and overall performance.

 **Smart Logging**: Instead of just console.log statements everywhere, we'd use proper logging tools like Winston or Pino.
 This way, when something breaks, we can quickly trace back exactly what happened and when.